Aeris111/Vocabster/README.md

 Vocabster is an English vocabulary learning application designed for kindergarten children, aiming to provide a fun experience that encourages them in the learning process.

+Click [here](https://aeris111.github.io/Vocabster/) to embark on your journey with Vocabster!

 ## Features
 ### Today's Menu 📖
 You can create your own icons here.
 Remember to feed Vocabster with the icons you've created.